daynix/daynix.github.io/_posts/2023-05-06-igb-developing-a-new-device-for-qemu-part-1-introduction.markdown

 launched in 2008.

 QEMU already has emulation code for several Intel NICs.
-The following device implementations are present in current QEMU (from oldest hardware to newest one):
+The following device implementations are present in the current QEMU (from oldest hardware to newest one):
 - i82596
 - eepro100 for 8255x
 - e1000 for 8254x